aaltonewmedia/physcomp.newmedia.dog/content/2025/oskars-vito/junkbox-final-project-documentation/index.md

 #define STEP_PIN_4 3
 #define DIR_PIN_4 2

-uint32_t motorSpeed_1; //motor one speed
-uint32_t motorSpeed_2; // motor two speed
-bool gate_1; //making the motor spin and stop TRUE = NOTE IS ON bool gate_2; //making the motor spin and stop TRUE = NOTE IS ON bool gate_3; //making the motor spin and stop TRUE = NOTE IS ON bool gate_4; //making the motor spin and stop TRUE = NOTE IS ON const bool motorDirection = LOW; //you can use this to change the motor direction, comment out if you aren't using it.
+const bool motorDirection = LOW; //you can use this to change the motor direction, comment out if you aren't using it.

 // THE MILLIS STUFF